Anablep 的钱币相册

 Originally in an ANACS MS64 holder, this lustrous, colorful Morgan dollar has upgraded to an MS65 holder.

 Clean, rim toned Morgan dollar in orange and blue shows a New Orleans mintmark punched over a Carson City Mintmark.
-A common error coin, but a fun issue nonetheless.
+A common variety, but a fun issue nonetheless.

 Clean, rim toned Morgan dollar in orange and blue shows a New Orleans mintmark punched over a Carson City Mintmark.
-A common error coin, but a fun issue nonetheless.
+A common variety, but a fun issue nonetheless.

 Rim toning in blue and russet accents the obverse of this Morgan Dollar.
 This is a difficult date to find nicely toned.